skiptomyliu/CTF/README.md

 </pre>

 Additional notes:

 I have not been able to figure out the password to the code, but I suspect that code from addresses 0x4008b1 to 0x400908 is where the comparison takes place.
 If we use gdb to dump the memory register $rbp-0xb4, within the memory blocks we can see the password we have inputed for comparison.
 Values in 0x400718 to 0x40081c seem to also allude to a potential password character set (67:,'6b6*'b .#,'6c X+#2 EY?
 N'2), although could be completely off base.

 ### Level 3 Never Roll Your Own Crypto

 My first incorrect approach was to build a sort of rainbow table.
 Keep a hash table with the key as ascii characters, and values as a massive list of ciphers.
 Keep making requests until you start to receive duplicates.
-In theory, this would work.
+In theory, this would work but not an ideal solution.

 Correct approach:
 Each ascii character produces a random 4 set sized list of integers.
 The sum will always be the same.
 Create a hashtable  and use the summed value as your key and ascii character as your value.
-See level3.py for a rough working solution.
+See the python code [level3.py](./level3.py) for a rough but working solution.

 ```
 $ python level3.py